ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 I'm going to go over a few scenarios and apply the model to them.

-First, let's consider the situation that you're editing some Python files on the machine that is running the Python interpreter and executing those files.
+First, let's consider a situation where you're editing some Python files on the machine that is running the Python interpreter and executing those files.
-Now hopefully you're not doing this in production, but I think this is a common situation for development environments.
-In this scenario your source code is this set of Python files, your artifacts are the Python files as well (maybe versioned through a series of small commits on your feature branch), and your running process is the Python interpreter, which running on your laptop.
+Hopefully you're not doing this in production, but I think this is a common situation for development environments.
+In this scenario, both  your source code and artifacts are the Python files, (maybe versioned through a series of small commits on your feature branch), and your running process is the Python interpreter.
 The steps for a "deploy" are to save your code, maybe make a small commit, and then to run or restart the Python interpreter.

-The second scenario is that maybe you're writing code on your machine (using a process like above to run/test it) and to move it to production you make a commit to master, push that to GitHub, SSH into your production server, do a `git pull` to pull that latest code onto the server, and then send a SIGHUP to your uWSGI master process to gracefully reload your application.
+The second scenario is that maybe you're writing code on your machine (using a process like above to run/test it), and to move it to production you make a commit to master, push that to GitHub, SSH into your production server, do a `git pull` to pull that latest code onto the server, and then send a SIGHUP to your uWSGI master process to gracefully reload your application.
 Your source code is once again the set of Python files, but in this situation the "official" source code is stored on GitHub.
 Your artifact repository is GitHub and the versioning is done through commits.
-To get the code you just wrote on your server you're using git to download the latest files and then instructing uWSGI to gracefully restart the group of processes running your application code to run the latest and greatest.
+To get the code you just wrote to your server, you're using git to download the latest files and then instructing uWSGI to gracefully restart the group of processes running your application code to run the latest and greatest.

 This last scenario is an example of a more "modern" process.
-Similar to the second scenario you write your code on your machine, and push it to GitHub on a short-lived feature branch when you're done.
-After a teammate reviews your code you squash merge it on to the master branch.
+Similar to the second scenario, you write your code on your machine and push it to GitHub on a short-lived feature branch when you're done.
+After a teammate reviews your code you squash merge it to the master branch.
 A CI/CD system sees the new commit, pulls the code to a server, runs the tests (which pass, yay!), builds a new Docker container image, pushes it to ECR, and then runs Terraform code to create new task definitions and updates your ECS service to use the new task definition.